-In anticipation of Digital Summit at Home: Associations, to be held online April 27-29, we’re highlighting some favortie sessions from past Digital Summit at Home events that association marketers have rated highly.
+In anticipation of the return of in-person Digital Summits, we’re highlighting some favortie sessions from past Digital Summit at Home events that association marketers have rated highly.

 This recap features Nancy Harhut, chief creative officer for HBT Marketing.
 Nancy’s session, 10 FREE Behavioral Science Secrets that Increase Engagement and Response, on the Digital Summit website.